hyperledger-labs/splice/cluster/README.md

 ```
 error: constructing secrets manager of type "passphrase": constructing secrets manager: passphrase must be set with PULUMI_CONFIG_PASSPHRASE or PULUMI_CONFIG_PASSPHRASE_FILE environment variables
 ```
-You need to commit the new Pulumi files generated by the manual refresh.
+You need to commit the new Pulumi files generated by the manual refresh following the steps above.

-1. Change to the correct cluster directory. e.g. `cluster/deployment/devnet`
-1. For each SV namespace, run the following command to refresh the Pulumi stack and generate the corresponding secret provider configuration:
-   `CI=1 SPLICE_MIGRATION_ID=<migration-id> SPLICE_SV=<sv-namespace> cncluster pulumi sv-canton refresh --skip-preview --yes`
-1. Commit the generated yaml files to `main` as well as to the branch you're deploying from.
-   They should be of the form `Pulumi.sv-canton.<sv-namespace>-migration-<migration-id>.<cluster>.yaml`

 #### Manual steps